gwijthoff/mutualaid/content/overview.md

 ## What We Need

 The **get involved** button below leads to a survey designed for graduate students, postdocs, and contingent faculty in the humanities.
 It asks what kind of aid you can offer, or what kind of aid you need.
+Types of aid might include translation, editing, data visualization, or consultations on archival methods.
+See [this page](https://humanistmutualaid.com/types/) for more ideas.

 ## What We Offer